Greater Swiss Mountain Dog Dog Food Cost Per Month: 2026 Full Breakdown

 | Giant (90+ lbs) | $100-160 | Great Dane, Mastiff, Saint Bernard |

-The Greater Swiss Mountain Dog, at 113 lbs, falls into the giant category.
-Browse our complete breed cost directory to compare with any breed, or check our breed cost rankings for all 298 breeds ranked by monthly food cost.
+The Greater Swiss Mountain Dog falls into the giant size category.
+Browse our complete breed directory to compare costs.
+You can also view our breed cost rankings to see all ranked breeds.

 Get Your Exact Greater Swiss Mountain Dog Food Cost